Resident Practice Leaders

 Jokai Carolyn Cavanagh

 Jokai Carolyn Cavanagh has been a residential practitioner at San Francisco Zen Center since 2000.
-She has served as garden manager, guest student manager, and Ino at Green Gulch Farm, and she is now the director at Tassajara.
+Prior to entering formal practice she worked as an environmental geologist and artist.
+Her affinity for working intimately with the land led to being Garden Manager at both Tassajara and Green Gulch Farm.
+Carolyn is the Director at Tassajara.
 She was ordained as a priest in 2007 and was shuso at Tassajara in 2010 with Tenshin Reb Anderson.